 In addition to lectures and lab time, there will be field trips to the unique geographic and cultural experiences of the country.
 Students will have the opportunity to hike the Swiss Alps and visit unique sites related to the discipline.

 Email List For more information or to hear about upcoming info sessions, sign up on our email list!

 Program Dates: July 11, 2021 - July 24, 2021

 July 11-24, 2021 (2 weeks in Switzerland)

 July 25 – Aug 6, 2021 (2 weeks in Allendale)

 Students will register for a total of six (6) credits:

-CIS 380-02: Data Mining/Visual Analytics (3 credits) two weeks in Allendale
+CIS 380-02: Data Mining and Visualization (3 credits) two weeks in Allendale

 Fulfills General Education Global Perspectives requirement.

 Fulfills (1) General Education Issues course requirement.
 Reflection required.